tayruxin/tp/docs/DeveloperGuide.md

 * 2024-1-1 is in YYYY-M-D format
 * 12/12/2023 is in DD/MM/YYYY format

-### **9. Allow Multiple Indexes Input for Delete Command**
+### **9. Allow Multiple Indices Input for Delete Command**

 **Feature Flaw in Current Implementation**

-Currently, users can only delete one entry at once.
+Currently, the user can only delete one company at once.
 However, there will be cases where the user wish to delete multiple entries at once, especially if the user wishes to delete all the companies that he got rejected from.
 This can be tedious and inconvenient for the user.

 **Proposed Enhancement**

-Enable users to input multiple indices when attempting to delete entries.
+Enable the user to input multiple indices when attempting to delete entries.
 Users can separate each index with a comma.
-The delete command parser will then split the string by commas and remove the companies corresponding to the specified indices.
+The `DeleteCommandParser` will then split the string by commas and remove the companies corresponding to the specified indices.
 There will also be checks to see if the user keyed in the same index more than once.
 If the same index is keyed in more than once, the parser will accept the input but treat it as if the user only keyed in that same index once.

 **Examples**

-- `delete 1, 2`: deletes company at index 1 and 2
+- `delete 1, 2`: deletes companies at index 1 and 2
 - `delete 1`: deletes company at index 1
-- `delete 4, 3, 7, 2`: deletes company at index 4, 3, 7, 2
+- `delete 4, 3, 7, 2`: deletes companies at index 4, 3, 7, 2